 To improve functionality, some ring mod pedals offer a “tremolo setting” by allowing users to toggle between a “high-frequency” carrier and a “low-frequency” carrier (LFO).
 Note that each setting will have its own range that we can sweep through with the aforementioned carrier frequency control.

-The Fairfield Circuitry Randy’s Revenge (link to check the price on Amazon) allows us to toggle between a ring modulation carrier frequencies (HI) and tremolo LFO frequencies (LO).
-The frequency control (FREQ) applies to both
+The Fairfield Circuitry Randy's Revenge allows us to toggle between ring modulation carrier frequencies (HI) and tremolo LFO frequencies (LO).
+The frequency control (FREQ) applies to both.

 As we've discussed, most ring modulation utilizes a simple sine wave as its carrier frequency.
 These single-frequency waveforms offer a single split of each harmonic/partial of the input (modulator signal).

-However, for those ring mod pedals that offer options for the carrier wave, there will be a control that allows us to toggle between the various carrier waveforms.
+However, for those ring mod pedals that offer options for the carrier wave, a control will allow us to toggle between the various carrier waveforms.

 The frequency can be altered for each carrier waveform.

-The Way Huge Ringworm (link to check the price on Amazon) offers a whopping 5 different modes with 3 different carrier waveforms, an envelope and random.
+The Way Huge Ringworm offers a whopping 5 different modes with 3 different carrier waveforms, an envelope and random.

 The frequency multiplying/splitting can get rather convoluted in the high-end of the pedal's output.